Topological nonsymmorphic insulator versus Dirac semimetal in KZnBi: Introduction

 Among various families of topological materials, the AB$X$-type hexagonal honeycomb materials attract significant attention due to their greater materials and topological state tunability~\cite{PRL_2011,yan2012prediction,zunger_TIvsTDS, ABC_Polar, ABC_ferroelectric}.
 Specifically, these materials can realize $\mathbb{Z}_2$ topological insulators, topological nonsymmorphic crystalline insulators, topological Dirac semimetals, and three-dimensional quantum spin-Hall insulators as well as provide an opportunity to realize topological phase transitions from a nontrivial insulator state to a Dirac or Weyl semimetal state by pressure or systematically lowering the crystalline symmetries.
 For example, KHg$X$ ($X$ = As, Sb, or Bi) materials with Hg$X$ honeycomb layer host topological non-symmorphic crystalline insulator with hourglass-like surface Dirac fermions and undergo a phase transition to topological Dirac semimetal state under external pressure~\cite{Hourglass_bernevig,KHgSb_Ma_exp,KHgSb_Liang_exp,Tayrong_KHgX}.
-Due to diverse chemical bondings, the topological state in these materials is highly-sensitive to the materials' parameters and electron interactions~\cite{zunger_TIvsTDS}.
-The distinction between the topological Dirac semimetal or topological insulating state is thus not very obvious in these materials.
+Due to diverse chemical bondings, the topological state in the AB$X$ materials is highly sensitive to the materials' parameters and electron interactions~\cite{zunger_TIvsTDS}.
+The distinction between the topological metal or insulating state is thus not very obvious in these materials.